FLUX-SE/all_docs/en_US/spat_revolution_doc/0_A_User_Guide.md

 Second edition of FLUX:: Spat Revolution User Guide published December 2020

-All writing is protected under copyright © 2020 Cristian Vogel / FLUX SOFTWARE ENGINEERING
+All writing is protected under copyright © 2021 Cristian Vogel / FLUX SOFTWARE ENGINEERING

 ---
 FLUX:: is a trademark of FLUX SOFTWARE ENGINEERING
 All trademarks and the logos are copyright protected.

 ```
-FLUX:: Spat Revolution is published by
+FLUX:: SPAT Revolution is published by
 FLUX SOFTWARE ENGINEERING
 2, Rue de la Chasse
 45000 ORLEANS
 R.C.S 431 616 770 ORLEANS
 ```

-IRCAMTOOLS SPAT Copyright 2020 FLUX SOFTWARE ENGINEERING and IRCAM.
+IRCAMTOOLS SPAT Copyright 2021 FLUX SOFTWARE ENGINEERING and IRCAM.
 All rights reserved.
-SPAT Revolution Copyright 2020 FLUX SOFTWARE ENGINEERING and IRCAM.
+SPAT Revolution Copyright 2021 FLUX SOFTWARE ENGINEERING and IRCAM.
 All rights reserved.